KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ArduPort by Dentrax](https://github.com/Dentrax/MMM-ArduPort)

+1. Recommendation: Found `new Date()` in file `MMM-ArduPort.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Astrology by cowboysdude](https://github.com/cowboysdude/MMM-Astrology)